Internal Communications Metrics: The Four Steps You Need to Follow

 Rather than setting up each of these channels individually, consider an internal communications app.
 It offers all these two-way channels in one simple solution.

 Data is becoming more and more accessible.
 Most internal communication software focuses heavily on delivering internal communication reports and dashboards.
-This allows you to measure specific metrics.
-Common internal communication metrics for determining the effectiveness of your channels include:
+This allows you to measure specific metrics and determine the effectiveness of your channels.

+Surveys are a key method for gaining employee feedback on their satisfaction, preferences, and opinions about messaging.
 Engagement rates can include responses or comments, but most importantly, engagement is best measured by looking at employee behaviours.
-While not a metric you can attach a numerical value to, you can easily use internal communication surveys, polls and employee pulse to find out how effective your company messaging has been.
+While not a metric you can attach a numerical value to, you can easily use internal communication surveys, polls and employee pulse to determine how effective your company messaging has been.

 When you survey staff, remember to focus on the three main drivers of employee performance.
 Every internal communication definition should cover these key areas: